gandersen101/spaczz/README.md

     ('Grint Anderson', 0, 2, 'NAME')

-Like spaCy's EntityRuler, a very similar entity updating logic has been implemented in the `SpaczzRuler`.
+Like spaCy's `EntityRuler`, a very similar entity updating logic has been implemented in the `SpaczzRuler`.
 The `SpaczzRuler` also takes care of handling overlapping matches.
 It is discussed in a later section.

 Unlike spaCy's matchers, rules added to spaczz matchers have optional keyword arguments that can modify the matching behavior.
-Take the below fuzzy matching example:
+Take the below fuzzy matching examples:

 ```python